Matt Deis: Early life

-Deis lived in New Hampshire until the age of four until his family moved to West Springfield, Massachusetts.
-He started taking guitar lessons from Oli Herbert of All That Remains, and eventually started playing bass guitar for the band.
+Deis lived in New Hampshire until the age of four when his family moved to West Springfield, Massachusetts.
+He started taking guitar lessons from Oli Herbert of All That Remains, and eventually started playing bass for the band.
 During his time in All That Remains, Deis co-wrote and played bass on their album This Darkened Heart.
 Tours with bands such as Gwar, Slipknot, As I Lay Dying, and Killswitch Engage followed.

 CKY

 In 2005, Deis auditioned for and subsequently joined CKY.
 He has since toured across the United States, Australia and Europe with the band.

 In 2010, Deis departed CKY stating he was unable to commit to the band while experiencing health issues.

 In 2015, Deis reunited with CKY for a concert in Cleveland, Ohio which benefited the family of Ryan Dunn.
 CKY then entered the studio with Deis to record the album The Phoenix.
 Deis appeared in the music videos for the songs "Head For a Breakdown", "Replaceable", and "Wiping Off the Dead".
 In the summer of 2019, Deis released a statement outlining his departure for the band and offering his support and thanks to the band, their crew, and their fans.